-Our approach emerged from a practical problem in coupled charged particle optics, that suggested for its solution to survey all possible linear symplectic similarity transformations of two degrees of freedom (DOF)~\cite{rdm_paper,geo_paper}.
-This survey reveiled that Dirac's electron theory and in consequence the complete complex of electromagnetism, Lorentz covariance, special relativity, quantum mechanics and all that can be reduced to the general linear couplings of two Hamiltonian degrees of freedom.
-As we shall explain, the LTs can be represented by symplectic similarity transformations, i.e. canonical transformations in an abstract phase space.
-This representation suggests that physical observables like momentum and energy don't have to be regarded as self-sufficient ``fundamental'' quantities.
-They can instead be interpreted as (linear combinations of) second moments of phase-space distributions (see Ref.~\cite{GLT}).
-In two previous essays we explained that and how this re-interpretation of the LTs leads to a re-interpretation of quantum electrodynamics as a science of statistical moments in spinorial phase space~\cite{qed_paper,osc_paper}.
-The main advantage of this view is that all central quantities that determine the motion of a charged particle in an electromagnetic field, including their precise relations can be derived from a single conservation constraint in the form of a classical Hamiltonian function.
-Effectively the Hamiltonian, i.e. the conserved quantity in proper time, is identical to the rest mass.
-Hence in this representation the rest mass is not only an invariant but also the original conserved quantity.
+In this representation physical observables like momentum and energy are not regarded as self-sufficient ``fundamental'' quantities.
+Instead they are related to (linear combinations of) second moments of phase-space distributions (see Ref.~\cite{GLT}).
+In two previous publications we explained that and how this reinterpretation of the LTs leads to a reinterpretation of quantum electrodynamics as a science of statistical moments in spinorial phase space~\cite{qed_paper,osc_paper}.
+The main advantage of this approach is that all central quantities that determine the motion of a charged particle in an electromagnetic field, including their precise relations, can be derived from a single conservation law, namely in the form of the classical Hamiltonian function of two coupled harmonic oscillators.
+The resulting form of the LTs is extraordinarily simple and straightforward. \bquo I apologize, but theoretical physics is defined as a sequence of courses, each of which discusses the harmonic oscillator.\\ \mbox{} {\it -- Sidney Coleman~\cite{ColemanQFT}} \equo In order to motivate our approach we describe the conventional vector formalism (CVF) and contrast it with the suggested formalism of symplectic similarity transformations in some detail.

-We do not offer any philosophical conclusion for these math facts, we only expose their form.
-The resulting form of the LTs is extraordinarily simple and straightforward.
-It provides a one-to-one relation between all terms that are possibly required to describe the coupling of two classical DOF.
-Viewed from the perspective of economy of thought, this approach appears to be optimal.

-In order to motivate our approach we describe the conventional vector formalism (CVF) and contrast it with the suggested formalism of symplectic similarity transformations in detail.